Wallets

-Circle Programmable Wallets provide a comprehensive developer solution to storing, sending, and spending Web3 digital currencies and NFTs.
+Circle Wallets provide a comprehensive developer solution to storing, sending, and spending Web3 digital currencies and NFTs.
 You or your users can manage asset infrastructure.
 Circle provides a one-stop-shop experience with all the tools and services to handle the complex parts, including security, transaction monitoring, account recovery flows, and more.

 View sequence diagram